Frequently Asked Questions

 1st step: Please call us or email us at firstname.lastname@example.org to let us know you are interested in being matched with a counselor.

-2nd step: We can send you a questionnaire or go over it on the phone to get some basic information to help find the best fit for you based on your specific area of need, budget, and availability.
+2nd step: We will connect by phone to get some basic information to help find the best fit for you based on your specific area of need, budget, and availability.

 3rd step: Once we find your best match, we can look at the schedule to determine what date/time is best for you.
 We typically book out 6-12 weeks to hold your spot on that therapist’s schedule for the same day and time of the week.
 You and your therapist will re-evaluate and gage if more or less time is needed.
 If less time is needed, we can always cancel those appointments.

-4th step: We will email you the Intake Forms that will need to be completed before your first session.
-This includes consent forms, HIPPA policy, cancelation policy, credit card authorization, etc.
+4th step: We will email you a link to your Client Portal where you can review and fill out the Intake Forms that will need to be completed before your first session.
+This includes consent forms, HIPPA policy, our policies, credit card authorization, intake questionnaire, etc.

 5th and most important step: Come to your first session excited for the opportunity to grow, ready to share your story and learn how to work towards your goals!